eclipse-threadx/getting-started/docs/using-azure-rtos.md

 |Device twin desired property |Handle device twin desired properties initiated from IoT Hub|
 |Thread entry |Main thread loop.
 Device telemetry is implemented here on a regular interval|

+### nx_client.c

+This file is the primary location for all IoT Hub communication logic.
+The file starts the Azure Iot NX client and registers the following callbacks for the subscribed topics needed for IoT Hub communication

 ### Board_init.c

 This file is responsible for initializing the different functions of the device.
 Typically the code sets up the clocks, pins, peripherals, and the debug console which redirects to the virtual serial port.

 ## Common Files

-### Azure/azure_mqtt.c
+### azure_iot_mqtt/azure_iot_mqtt.c

 Communication between the device and Azure IoT Hub is accomplished with the [MQTT](http://mqtt.org) protocol.
 The Azure RTOS NetX Duo library includes an MQTT client.

-The *azure_mqtt.c* file contains the build of the code required to interface with Azure IoT Hub using the Azure RTOS MQTT application.
+The *azure_iot_mqtt.c* file contains the build of the code required to interface with Azure IoT Hub using the Azure RTOS MQTT application.
 The functions in this file are responsible for:

 1. Initializing the MQTT client
 1. Establishing a secure connection using TLS